 Expanding Search Queries with Synonyms

 You can expand your users' search queries by using synonyms, which are variants of a search term.
 For example, the finance-related search query,"interest", could have the following equivalent alternatives: "yield", "dividend", "coupon", and so on.
 If you create synonyms for "interest" in your financial search engine, your users will not need to type multiple variants to find information they are seeking.
-The custom search engine will automatically search for all sites that are relevant to "interest", "yield", "dividend","coupon", and other related terms.
+The Programmable Search Engine will automatically search for all sites that are relevant to "interest", "yield", "dividend","coupon", and other related terms.

 A search term with synonyms you defined automatically triggers a search expansion, whether or not the user enters the search term on its own or along with a series of other words.
 Let's say you've defined "ninja" as a search term with the synonym variant, "assassin".
 Any search query that includes the word "ninja"—such as just "ninja" alone or "ninja hotdog eating contest"—would expand the query to include the synonymous variants.
 It is as though the user had searched for "ninja OR assassin" or "ninja OR assassin hotdog eating contest".